mahes-a/StagingBuild/README.md

 - When using function calling to integrate language models with other tools and systems, like any AI system, it is essential to acknowledge and address the potential risks involved.
 It is crucial to have a clear understanding of these risks and take appropriate measures to ensure responsible use of the capabilities.
 Refer [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/function-calling#using-function-calling-responsibly) for responsible function calling

+- Function calling is in preview and supported only from OPENAI_API_VERSION of "2023-07-01-preview"

 -  The bot maintains conversation history to be passed to the model and ensures conversation history is maintained only for pre-configured number of conversation turns to prevent hitting token limits in its memory, the state management in the bot is a sample and may not be suited for Production workloads

 - Please note that this tutorial is intended for explorative and illustrative purposes only.
 It is meant to inspire ideas and should not be taken as prescriptive advice.
 Any implementation of the techniques described in this tutorial as part of your application should be thoroughly validated and evaluated to ensure accuracy, validity, compatibility with your specific use case and technical environment.